jaii1/Power-BI-Finance-Dashboard/README.md

 # Power-BI-Finance-Dashboard
-All About Finance Dashboard and its
+All About Finance Dashboard and its Analysis